A1

 attemptder Versuchdie Versuche

-⭐ Most masculine nouns ending in -el, -en, and -er form their plural without an ending or just Umlaut:
+2. Most masculine nouns ending in “-el,” “-en,” and “-er” form their plural without an additional ending or with just an Umlaut.

 uncleder Onkeldie Onkel